 Several terminologies are used interchangeably in everyday use.
-Likewise, the word’s ability and aptitude are often used invariably in our daily lives.
+Likewise, the word ability and aptitude are used in our daily lives.

-Both words refer to the competence of an individual in performing certain tasks.
+Both words refer to the competence of an individual in performing specific tasks.
 However, ability and aptitude are not identical.

-There are differences in the meaning, nature, sense, and type of both ability and aptitude.
+There are differences in the meaning, nature, sense, and type of ability and aptitude.

 Ability vs Aptitude

 Ability refers to the power to do something.
-Ability is a skill that is prevalent in an individual at the present moment.
-While one individual has the ability to sing well, another individual may have the ability to paint well.
+Ability is a skill that is prevalent in an individual now.
+While one individual can sing well, another individual may have the ability to paint well.

 The word ability first came into use in the 14th century.

 Aptitude refers to the innate or acquired capacity to perform a task.
-Aptitude may connote the inclination or tendency for a particular skill.
-For instance, an aptitude for hard work.
+Aptitude may connote the inclination or tendency for a particular skill—for instance, a facility for hard work.

 The word aptitude first came into use in the 15th century.
-Some types of aptitude include physical aptitude, linguistic aptitude, and organisational aptitude.
+Some types of aptitude include physical, linguistic, and organisational aptitude.

 Aptitude tests have a practical application in the hiring process.